php-tui/php-tui/docs/content/docs/reference/widgets/TableWidget.md

 `PhpTui\Tui\Extension\Core\Widget\TableWidget`

 Shows tabular data arranged in columns.
 The column spacing is determined by the "width" constraints.

+Shows tabular data arranged in columns.
+The column spacing is determined by the "width" constraints.
 ### Example

 {{% terminal file="/data/example/docs/widget/tableWidget.html" %}}